TenderSure-Africa-SEZ/trific-platform-docs/docs/integrations/monitoring/index.md

 # Monitoring & Observability Integration

-Comprehensive platform monitoring and observability integration for the Trific platform.
+Comprehensive platform monitoring and observability integration for the TRIFIC platform.

 ## Overview